 If you ask us, Michelle Bauer is about as badass as you can get.
-An Iron Man competitor, a newly published author, and one of the biggest hearts in the diabetes community, she’s the definition of a game-changer.
-Michelle recently sat down with Beyond Type 1 to talk more about her journey through grief after losing her son, Jesse, her work thereafter to create the support hub for T1D loss, Jesse Was Here, and what’s on the horizon now that she’s published her book.
+An Iron Man competitor, a newly published author and one of the biggest hearts in the diabetes community, she’s the definition of a game-changer.
+Michelle recently sat down with Beyond Type 1 to talk more about her journey through grief after losing her son, Jesse, her work thereafter to create the support hub for type 1 diabetes (T1D) loss, Jesse Was Here, and what’s on the horizon now that she’s published her book.

 Beyond Type 1: What were you doing before you got into diabetes professionally + how did you come to get so involved in the community?

 Michelle Bauer: I started my own at-home business, doing medical billing for mental health clinics.
 I had no interest in diabetes, even though I grew up with five aunts and uncles that grew up with type 1 diabetes.
 It didn’t really resonate with me until Jesse, my son, was diagnosed when he was three years old on March 3rd, 2000.

 I pretty much dropped everything to volunteer for JDRF.
 Doing the JDRF Ride to Cure became something I was really interested in, and I became an executive director for them.
 From there, I did Ironman Wisconsin and got interested in trying to find people with type 1 diabetes who wanted to do Ironman.
 I filmed and produced a documentary in 2008 about 12 people with diabetes doing Ironman, called “Triabetes.”
 Back then, nobody was doing that.